YashNalawade/cowin-slot-availability/README.md

 ### Inputs:
 1. Date of Slot - This should be mandatorily in dd-mm-yyyy format
 2. Age Group - This should be either 18 or 45.
 Putting any other value might result in invalid data.
-3. State Name
+3. State - State name for CoWin centre
-4. District Name
+4. District - Nearest district name for CoWin centre

 ### Required Dependencies: